Generator repairer keeps powering flowing during recovery

+FORT POLK, La. – “I joined the Army because I wanted to serve, protect and give back to the country that gave me so many opportunities,” said U.S. Army Spc.
+Siegfred R. Velarde.
+“It felt great knowing that I was a part of something that allowed the installation to sustain and continue its recovery mission.”

-U.S. Army Siegfred R. Velarde, a tactical power generation specialist with Bravo Company, 710th Brigade Support Battalion, 3rd Brigade Combat Team, 10th Mountain Division, helped keep power flowing across Fort Polk, Louisiana, after Hurricane Laura knocked out power, Aug.
-27. (U.S. Army video by Staff Sgt.
-Ashley M. Morris)
+Velarde, a tactical power generation specialist with Bravo Company, 710th Brigade Support Battalion, 3rd Brigade Combat Team, 10th Mountain Division, helped keep power flowing across Fort Polk, Louisiana, after Hurricane Laura knocked out power, Aug.
+27.

+Hurricane Laura made landfall shortly after midnight as a Category 4 hurricane, 120 miles south of Fort Polk.
+The hurricane left hundreds of thousands of people across south-central Louisiana without electricity.

+“After Laura hit the base, I got called in and responded to troubleshoot and fix three generators that were mission-essential at the time,” Velarde said.
+“The generators were at the battalion, the company and the NEC building.”

 |Date Taken: